CarlRibbegaardh/use-trace/state-name-v3.md

   index: number; // Build-time ordinal for ordering
   value: unknown; // Current state value for matching
-  label: string; // Friendly name
+  label: string; // Friendly name propertyMetadata?: PropertyMetadata; // 🆕 Optional metadata for structural matching }
-}

 // Map<GUID, Array<LabelEntry>>
 type LabelsRegistry = Map<string, LabelEntry[]>;
 ```

+**Implementation Note**: The actual implementation includes an optional `propertyMetadata` field that stores information about object properties for structural matching.
+This is automatically populated by `addLabelForGuid()` when the value is an object.

 ### Step 2: Update Label Registration